uwescience/python-seminar-2015/full-project/ProjectOrganization.md

     |   |-- test_verbal_autopsy_functions.py
     |   |-- verbal_autopsy_analysis.py

-Q: Should we you the
+Q: Should you add the
 contents of the `results` directory to your git repository?

 A: You do not need to do this, since the files in your `results`